gofractally/psibase/doc/psidk/src/cpp-service/reference/native-functions.md

 ## Raw Native Functions

 This is the set of raw native functions (wasm imports).
-They are available for contracts to use directly, but we recommend using the [Wrapped Native Functions](#wrapped-native-functions) instead.
+They are available for services to use directly, but we recommend using the [Wrapped Native Functions](#wrapped-native-functions) instead.

 - [psibase::raw::abortMessage]
 - [psibase::raw::call]